pgergov/europython-2018/README.md

 ## How async and await ended up in Python

-This repository contains all code snippets from my presentation
+This repository contains all code snippets from the presentation

-Note: Link to presentation coming soon
+Here's a link to it [link](https://speakerdeck.com/pgergov/how-async-and-await-ended-up-in-python)